 Whether you like it or not, some subscribers may want to opt-out of your list.
 Don’t make it difficult for them to do so.
 It will do you more good than harm.

 Email opens on mobile devices are quickly overtaking desktop opens.
 As such, you can’t ignore your subscribers who prefer mobile devices.
 Doing so will result in a reduction in engagement and conversion rates plummeting.
-Optimizing your emails is definitely one of the best email marketing tips that will help you succeed with your email marketing in 2020 and beyond.
+Optimizing your emails is definitely one of the best email marketing tips that will help you succeed with your email marketing.
 So how can you go about it?

 If your emails aren’t optimized for mobile forget about running winning campaigns.
 With people preferring to consume their emails on the go, neglecting your mobile strategy will be tantamount to self-sabotage.